ipdk-io/p4cp-userguide/docs/guides/security/openssl-guide.md

 ## End of Life for OpenSSL 1.1.1

-OpenSSL 1.1.1 has reached End of Life (EOL) in September 2023.
+OpenSSL 1.1.1 reached End of Life (EOL) in September 2023.

 It is highly recommended that you upgrade OpenSSL from 1.1.1x to OpenSSL 3.x.
 See the [official migration guide](https://www.openssl.org/docs/man3.0/man7/migration_guide.html)